 Tip: Add unity to a room color scheme by painting the trim in the same color but with a different finish.

 You don't have to choose paint colors on your own.
 Instead, look for inspiration around you.

 - Designer fabrics provide a professional color palette, especially when it comes to ideas for coordinating colors.

 - Bring the great outdoors indoors by drawing inspiration from the colors of nature.
 Think grassy greens and beachy blues.

 - If you love a color but it’s not quite working in your room, you may just need to try a lighter or darker shade.

 - Make neutrals interesting by mixing warm- and cool-toned neutral hues in one room.

-To browse colors and find inspiration for choosing paint colors, use The Home Depot’s ProjectColor app.
-You can easily find, match and save colors while you plan your next painting project.
+Another helpful source for color inspiration is The Home Depot’s ProjectColor app.
+You can easily find, match and save colors when planning your next painting project.